apigee/api-platform-samples/learn-edge/proxy-2/README.md

 To get our proxy to call a target service, we made a few changes to the simple do-nothing proxy we deployed before.

-* In the `apiproxy/proxies/default.xml` file, we change the RouteRule from "noroute" to point to the TargetEndpoint called "default".
+* In the `apiproxy/proxies/default.xml` file, we changed the RouteRule from "noroute" to point to the TargetEndpoint called "default".

+  **Tip:** It might help if you open these files and look at them in their entirety.

    ```xml
    <RouteRule name="default">